7171 MOUNTAIN CREEK PARKWAY, DALLAS, TX 75249

 We love the rain!
 What a great feeling to enjoy the cool air just after a rain.
 However, most trails do not hold up to foot traffic when wet and hiking on a wet trail can cause long-term damage.

 What happens to a trail when hiked on after a rain event?

 — Soil is compacted which means water can’t soak in — Water that doesn’t soak in creates erosion and lost soil — Walking through mud creates ruts, a conduit for erosion — Walking around muddy areas widens trails — Widening trails kills vegetation that holds things together

 — Damage means increased costs for trail repair

 How long a trail stays closed depends on the surface material of the trail.
 The damage impacts our resources in terms of trail sustainability, staff time, volunteer recruitment, and hard on the budget to make the repairs.
 Additionally, muddy trails mean slippery trails.
 If it has rained recently, please call ahead and see if the trail is open.
 In the meantime, enjoy one of the many paved hike/bike trails available throughout the Metroplex.
 Thanks and stay safe!

 • We appreciate a donation of $3.00 or more each time you visit.
-The donation box is on the main trail after you enter, in front of the Education Building.
+Donation box is on the main trail, in front of the Education Building.

 HEAT ADVISORY INFO: We have measures in place to warn visitors of the danger of the heat.
 Our policy for heat event response is if a heat index of 110 is forecast, NOAA would release an Excessive Heat Warning, and we will close the preserve.